barakeel/ramsey/README.md

 val _ = range (8, 18, fn size => write_enumscripts 100 size (4,4));
 ```

-Then we call Holmake by running:
+Then we call Holmake by running (preferably inside a screen `screen -S enump`):
+(warning use up to 300GB of ram)
 ```
 cd enump
 cp ../enumi/Holmakefile Holmakefile
-../../HOL/bin/Holmake -j 40
+../../HOL/bin/Holmake -j 40 | tee ../aaa_log_enump
 cd ..
 ```

+This creates low-level lemmas that need to combined.